Surfing in Indonesia: Your Guide to the Best Waves

-When to surf in Indonesia?
+When to go surfing in Indonesia?

 Best time to surf in Indonesia is during the dry season, which usually lasts between April and October.
 This is when consistent Indian Ocean groundswells hit the islands and the south and southwest coasts receive strong offshore winds.